-- For all correspondence concerning the course use email sven.nomm@ttu.ee Please avoid using phone. - Grading: - ▶ 2x mandatory open book tests.
+- For all correspondence concerning the course use email sven.nomm@ttu.ee Please avoid using phone. - Grading: - 2x mandatory closed book tests.
 Each test gives 10% of the final grade.
 For each test one make-up attempt will be given.
-Tests are performed online over the time period 12 hours. - ▶ 3x mandatory home assignments (Computational assignment + short write up.)
+Tests are performed in class only. - 3x mandatory home assignments (Computational assignment + short write up.)
 10% of the final grade each.
-Assignments are accepted up to one week after the deadline with the penalty of 10% for each day except Saturday and Sunday. - final exam (gives 50 % of the final grade): Written report on assigned topic + discussion with lecturer.
-Note examination date will be announced in the end of November - beginning of December.
-Prerequisites: - ★ all 2 closed book tests are accepted (graded as 51 or higher) - ★ all 3 home assignments are accepted (graded as 51 or higher) - ▶ In addition to the mandatory tests the lecturer may give grading points to the students active during the lectures and practices.
-Such grading points are usually assigned based on non-mandatory short tests given during the lectures and practices.
+Assignments are accepted up to one week after the deadline with the penalty of 10% for each day except Saturday and Sunday.
+Upon submission the assignment each student will be asked to defend it. - final exam (gives 50 % of the final grade): Computational assignment and written report on assigned topic + discussion with lecturer.
+Note examination date will be announced in the end of November beginning of December.
+Prerequisites: - ★ all 2 closed book tests are accepted (graded as 51 or higher) - $\star$ all 3 home assignments are accepted (graded as 51 or higher) - In addition to the mandatory tests the lecturer may give grading points to the students active during the lectures and practices.
+Such grading points are usually assigned based on non-mandatory short tests given